-The COVID-19 pandemic is not expected to continue to materially impact the operations of HomeStart in 2022-23, however this could change if the emergence of new COVID-19 variants results in a return to major activity restrictions.
-As at 30 June 2022, there were no loans on a negotiated payment arrangement as a result of COVID-19.
+The COVID-19 pandemic is not expected to materially impact the operations of HomeStart in 2023-24, however this could change if the emergence of new COVID-19 variants results in a return to major activity restrictions.
+There were no loans on a negotiated payment arrangement as a result of COVID-19 during 2022-23.